KenBerg75/NServiceBus.SLR/README.md

 Configuration Options
 ---------------------
 We can specify these options for any exception type that may be thrown by our handler.
-We are commonly refering to these options as RetryAttemptSettings
+We are commonly referring to these options as RetryAttemptSettings

 Number of retries - Defines the number of Second Level Retry attempts made for messages throwing this particular exception.
 					This is defined with the As(int) method